Epidemic models with digital and manual contact tracing: Numerical Investigation

 \subsection{The individual and component reproduction numbers for digital tracing only}

-In Figure \ref{fig:RD}, we plot how the digital reproduction number $R_{D}$ and individual reproduction number $R^{(ind)}_{D}$ vary with the testing fraction $\delta/(\delta+\gamma)$ in $[0,5/6]$ and the fraction of app-users $\pi$ in $[0,1]$.
-By looking at the colors at the bottom in Figure \ref{fig:Rapptype}, we observe that the component reproduction number $R_{D}$ is \textit{not} monotonically decreasing in $\pi$, the fraction of app-users.
-This is a highly surprising result since we expect a smaller reproduction number for a bigger fraction $\pi$ that use the app and hence perform digital contact tracing.
+In Figure \ref{fig:RD} and \ref{fig:RDind}, we plot how the digital reproduction number $R_{D}$ and individual reproduction number $R^{(ind)}_{D}$ vary with the testing fraction ${\delta}/({\delta + \gamma})$ and the fraction of app-users $\pi$.
+By looking at the colors at the bottom {or the dashed curves at $R_{D}=6, 8,$ and 10} in Figure \ref{fig:RD}, we note that the component reproduction number $R_{D}$ is not monotonically decreasing in $\pi$.
+This is at first surprising since we expect a smaller reproduction the more app-users there are.

 This non-monotonicity of $R_{D}$ is explained as follows.
-First of all, it can be easily seen from Equations (\ref{eq:expressionm21}) and (\ref{eq:expressionm22}) that the element $m_{21}$ is increasing and $m_{22}$ is decreasing with $\pi.$ Then, at a very low level of testing fraction, increasing $\pi$ leads to more app-users, and thus the \emph{size} of the app-using component will grow even if fewer non-app-users will be infected per app-user.
+First of all, it can be easily seen from (\ref{eq:expression_m21}) and (\ref{eq:expression_m22}) that the element $m_{21}$ is increasing and $m_{22}$ is decreasing with $\pi.$ Then, at a very low level of testing fraction, increasing $\pi$ leads to more app-users, and thus the \emph{size} of the app-using component will grow even if fewer non-app-users will be infected \emph{per} app-user.
 The average number of non-app-users infected by one app-using component $m_{12}$ may hence increase with $\pi$.
-Then according to the expression of $R_{D}$ (see Equation (\ref{eq:expressionRD})), $R_{D}$ could increase with $\pi$ when the testing fraction $\delta/(\delta+\gamma)$ is low.
-On the other hand, we see from Figure \ref{fig:Rappind} that the individual reproduction number $R^{(ind)}_{D}$ \textit{is} monotonically decreasing in $\pi$ as expected.
+Then according to the expression for $R_{D}$ in (\ref{eq:R_D}), $R_{D}$ could increase with $\pi$ when the testing fraction ${\delta}/({\delta + \gamma})$ is low.
+On the other hand, we see from Figure \ref{fig:RDind} that the individual reproduction number $R^{(ind)}_{D}$ \textit{is} monotonically decreasing in $\pi$ as was proven in Theorem \ref{thm:R_D_ind_monotone}.

-Further, we check if the individual reproduction number $R^{(ind)}_{D}$ has the correct threshold property, i.e. see if it equals 1 exactly when $R^{}_{D}$ does.
-We first fix the testing rate $\delta=1/7,$ so that there are $50\%$ of the infected individuals are tested and isolated, and $50\%$ recover naturally while still infectious, implying that $R_{0}=\beta/(\gamma+\delta)=3.$ Then we compare the app-using fractions $\pi$ such that $R^{(ind)}_{D}$ or $R^{}_{D}$ equals 1.
-In Figure \ref{fig:compareindD}, we plot the curves of reproduction numbers $R^{(ind)}_{D}$ (in red) and $R^{}_{D}$ (in blue) against the fraction of app-users $\pi$, where it seems to confirm that both reproduction numbers equal 1 at the same $\pi$, thus supporting our conjecture in Remark (\ref{remark:RindD}).
+In Figure \ref{fig:compare_ind_D} we illustrate Theorem \ref{thm:R_D_ind} stating that the two reproduction numbers $R^{}_{D}$ and $R^{(ind)}_{D}$ have the same threshold at 1.
+As before, we fix $\beta=\frac{6}{7}$, $\gamma = \delta = \frac{1}{7}$ such that $R_0=3$ and half of the infected are diagnosed (and subject to being contact traced).
+The two reproduction numbers are plotted as a function $\pi$, the fraction of app-users.
+The figure shows that the reproduction numbers are different, but they both attain the value 1 for the same critical fraction of app-users $\pi_c \approx 94\%$.